 In a closed-economy model, any decline in country-1 investment would be met by an equal fall in its aggregate saving, S = GDP - C. In our setting, however, country-1 households effectively relocate some savings abroad in response to the negative wealth effect implied by their worsening recession.
-The lesser reduction in their saving relative to firms' total investment, or residual saving, is mirrored in a persistent improvement of the country-1 trade balance, with the reduced demand for imports initially reinforcing a rise in exports and thereafter offsetting its decline.
+The lesser reduction in their saving relative to firms' total investment, or residual savings, is mirrored in a persistent improvement of the country-1 trade balance, with the reduced demand for imports initially reinforcing a rise in exports and thereafter offsetting its decline.
 This trade balance adjustment is only a small fraction of GDP for country 1, as it is almost a closed economy in our calibration.
 However, it has a non-trivial impact on country 2, where international trade accounts for a larger share of the aggregate economy.

 While no direct shock hits country 2, country 1's credit recession induces an immediate rise in its GDP followed by a far longer contraction.
 A small consumption rise accounts for some part, but the early phase of this response is mostly driven by rises in investment.
 With tight credit worsening the allocation of capital in country 1, and thus its aggregate return, some investment relocates to country 2.
-This is facilitated by country-2 households' borrowing from international financial markets, as reflected in country 2's trade balance deterioration and negative residual saving.
+This is facilitated entrants had 10 percent the average stock and so relied more on debt and for longer.
+Second, our exit rate is 1 percentage point lower, implying fewer firms in the maturing phase most affected by tight credit.
+Third, our credit shock is smaller and shorter, with a 16 (versus 88) percentage point reduction in $\zeta_1$ in place for 2 (versus 4) years before mean reversion begins.